epfl-ada/ada-2023-project-pandamonium/README.md

 ## Organisation within the team

 We try to work as one team on the weekly internal deadlines of the proposed timeline.
 Based on our planning the workload will be divided.
-Nonetheless, we assign some overall responsiblities of the project for each person, based on strenghts and interests.
+Nonetheless, we assign some overall responsibilities of the project for each person, based on strengths and interests.

 <table class="tg" style="undefined;table-layout: fixed; width: 342px">
 <colgroup>